Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Vehicle Motion Prediction

-\textbf{Robust Imitative Planning.} As our baseline we consider Robust Imitative Planning (RIP)~\cite{filos2020can}, where an ensemble of probabilistic models is used to stochastically generate multiple predictions for a given prediction request.
-We adapt the method to produce uncertainty estimates at our two desired levels of granularity: per-trajectory and per--prediction request.
-In detail, we use the following approach for trajectory and confidence score generation. \begin{enumerate}[label=\textbf{\arabic*})] \item \textbf{Trajectory Generation.} Given a scene input $\bm{x}$, $K$ ensemble members generate $G$ trajectories.\footnote{In practice, each ensemble member generates the same number of trajectories $Q$, s.t. $G = K \cdot Q$.} \item \textbf{Trajectory Scoring.} We score each of the $G$ trajectories by computing a log probability under each of the $K$ trained likelihood models. \item \textbf{Per-Trajectory Confidence Scores.} We aggregate the $G \cdot K$ resulting log probabilities to $G$ scores using a per-trajectory aggregation operator $\oplus_{\text{trajectory}}$.\footnote{For example, applying a $\texttt{min}$ aggregation is informed by robust control literature \cite{wald1939contributions} in which we aim to optimize for the worst-case scenario, as measured by the log-likelihood of the ``most pessimistic'' model for a given trajectory.} By aggregating over the log-likelihood estimates sampled from the model posterior (i.e., contributed by each ensemble member), we obtain a robust score for each of the $G$ trajectories \cite{filos2020can}. \item \textbf{Trajectory Selection.} Among the $G$ trajectories, the RIP ensemble produces the top $D$ trajectories as determined by their corresponding $G$ per-trajectory confidence scores, where $D$ is a hyperparameter. \item \textbf{Per--Prediction Request Uncertainty Score.} We aggregate the $D$ top per-trajectory confidence scores to a single uncertainty score $U$ using the aggregator $\oplus_{\text{pred-req}}$.\footnote{In practice, this is done by applying the aggregation (e.g., $\oplus_{\text{pred-req}} = \texttt{mean}$) to the confidences $c^{(d)}$, and then \emph{negating} to obtain the uncertainty score $U$.} This value conveys the ensemble's estimated uncertainty for a given scene context and a particular prediction request. \item \textbf{Confidence Reporting.} We obtain scores $c^{(d)}$ by applying a \texttt{softmax} to the $D$ top per-trajectory confidence scores.
+\textbf{Robust Imitative Planning.} In detail, we use the following approach for trajectory and confidence score generation. \begin{enumerate}[label=\textbf{\arabic*})] \item \textbf{Trajectory Generation.} Given a scene input $\bm{x}$, $K$ ensemble members generate $G$ trajectories.\footnote{In practice, each ensemble member generates the same number of trajectories $Q$, s.t. $G = K \cdot Q$.} \item \textbf{Trajectory Scoring.} We score each of the $G$ trajectories by computing a log probability under each of the $K$ trained likelihood models. \item \textbf{Per-Trajectory Confidence Scores.} We aggregate the $G \cdot K$ resulting log probabilities to $G$ scores using a per-trajectory aggregation operator $\oplus_{\text{trajectory}}$.\footnote{For example, applying a $\texttt{min}$ aggregation is informed by robust control literature \cite{wald1939contributions} in which we aim to optimize for the worst-case scenario, as measured by the log-likelihood of the ``most pessimistic'' model for a given trajectory.} By aggregating over the log-likelihood estimates sampled from the model posterior (i.e., contributed by each ensemble member), we obtain a robust score for each of the $G$ trajectories \cite{filos2020can}. \item \textbf{Trajectory Selection.} Among the $G$ trajectories, the RIP ensemble produces the top $D$ trajectories as determined by their corresponding $G$ per-trajectory confidence scores, where $D$ is a hyperparameter. \item \textbf{Per--Prediction Request Uncertainty Score.} We aggregate the $D$ top per-trajectory confidence scores to a single uncertainty score $U$ using the aggregator $\oplus_{\text{pred-req}}$.\footnote{In practice, this is done by applying the aggregation (e.g., $\oplus_{\text{pred-req}} = \texttt{mean}$) to the confidences $c^{(d)}$, and then \emph{negating} to obtain the uncertainty score $U$.} This value conveys the ensemble's estimated uncertainty for a given scene context and a particular prediction request. \item \textbf{Confidence Reporting.} We obtain scores $c^{(d)}$ by applying a \texttt{softmax} to the $D$ top per-trajectory confidence scores.
 We report these $c^{(d)}$ and $U$ (computed in step \textbf{5}) as our final per-trajectory confidence scores and per--prediction request uncertainty score, respectively. \end{enumerate}

 To summarize, our implementation of RIP for motion prediction produces $D$ trajectories and corresponding normalized per-trajectory scores $\{c^{(d)} \mid d \in 1, \dots, D\}$, as well as an aggregated uncertainty score $U$ for the overall prediction request.